 In the ordinary course of operations, the Organization receives restricted contributions.
-Because a donor's restriction requires resources to be used in a particular manner, the Organization must maintain sufficient resources to meet those responsibilities to its donors.
-Thus, financial assets may not be available for general expenditure within one year.
-As part of the Organization's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
-The Organization's Board of Directors has established an emergency reserve fund that may be drawn upon in the event of financial distress or an immediate liquidity needs.
-For the years ended December 31, 2022 and 2021, the emergency reserve fund totals \$ 250,000 and \$175,000 respectively.
+Donor restrictions requires resources to be used in a particular manner therefore the Organization must maintain sufficient resources to meet the responsibilities to donors.
+Thus, financial assets may not be available for general expenditures within one year.
+As part of the Organization's liquidity management, it has a policy to structure financial assets to be available as general expenditures, liabilities, and other obligations come due.
+The Organization's Board of Directors has established an emergency reserve fund that may be used in the event of financial distress or immediate liquidity requirements.
+For the years ended December 31, 2023 and 2022, the emergency reserve fund totals \$250,000.